bjatkin/flappy-boot/README.md

     * alloc: memory allocators for the gba's VRAM and Paletts memory.
     * assets: generated assets that are used directly in the engine.
     * display: display and color related code for the engine.
+    * emu/ppu: a simple ppu emulator that allows standalone and web builds.
     * key: key codes for input handling.
     * lut: look up tables for the sin function.
     * math: some simple math focused utilities.